javiersuweijie/javiersuweijie.github.io/_posts/2017-6-15-Lazada-Product-Title-Challenge.md

 * Conciseness: 0.354

 Although it didn't do as well on the split testing evaluation, this model performed the best so far on the validation set.

+Possible things to explore:
+1. Compare the performance with a tuned Bi-directional LSTM.
+2. Use embeddings with a larger dimension.
+I wasn't able to try

 ### Titles Pre-processing